04ea5aa4/120e5c5c/README.md

 ## Decisions I made
 * My solution is built with .NET 6 and ASP Core because that's what I am most familiar with.

+## To do
+* Add logging for priviledged actions like modifying data.

 <p align="center">
   <img src="./Screen%20Shot%202019-07-08%20at%202.09.47%20pm.png">
 </p>